 Across the country, it continues to get more difficult to find an affordable place to live.
 For someone with a mental health condition, the lack of safe and affordable housing is one of the most powerful barriers to recovery.
 When this basic need isn’t met, people cycle in and out of homelessness, jails, shelters and hospitals.
 Sadly, one in five people experiencing homelessness has a serious mental health condition.
 Having a safe, affordable place to live can provide stability to allow someone to achieve their wellness goals.

 Providing veterans with quality health care is a national responsibility, but our veterans are struggling.
-About 1 in 5 veterans returning from Iraq and Afghanistan has post-traumatic stress disorder (PTSD) or depression.
+Up to 1 in 5 veterans returning from Iraq and Afghanistan has post-traumatic stress disorder (PTSD) or depression.
 And each day, an average of 17 veterans die by suicide.
 Ensuring America’s veterans have timely access to high-quality mental health care is imperative to reduce the high rate of suicide among veterans and to provide quality of life for our veterans after their service to our nation.

 One in six youth have a mental health condition.
 Yet, fewer than half of youth with mental health conditions received any kind of treatment in the past year.
 Undiagnosed, untreated, and inadequately treated mental illnesses significantly interfere with a student’s ability to learn, to grow, and to develop.
 Since children spend much of their productive time in educational settings, schools provide a unique opportunity to address mental health by serving students where they already are – in classrooms and on campus.